awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-security-considerations.md

 **Step 2b\.
 Modify interpreters settings to run user jobs in their own processes**\.

-For all interpreters, configure them to instantiate the interpreters “Per User” in “isolated” processes as shown below\.
+For all interpreters, configure them to instantiate the interpreters "Per User" in "isolated" processes as shown below\.

 ![\[Amazon EMR and Apache Ranger architecture diagram.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/per_user.png)